-I've been quilting for forty years.
+I've been quilting for more than forty years.
 Evanston Quilt company started in 2015 when my fascination with all things quilty exceeded my attraction to a long commute and a regular paycheck.
 I love dogs, gardening, and quilting.
 I especially love being back in Evanston after so many years away.
 Quilting in Evanston!!
 My passion!

 I do the decorative stitching that holds the layers of a quilt together.
 I DON’T make quilts for customers any more.
 I'm too busy putting beautiful stitching on other people's quilts!
 I take complex custom projects on a case by case basis.

 I work on a Gammill Statler Stitcher, computerized for precision and beauty.
 I can provide a huge range of digital patterns to suit every quilt and every style preference.